The biggest overall action you can take for your health, in my opinion, is to optimize your circadian rhythm.

 The World Health Organization lists light at night as a ‘Probable Carcinogen’.
 There are numerous studies linking light at night to increased breast cancer risk, prostate cancer risk, and colon cancer risk.[ref][ref][ref][ref][ref][ref][ref]

 Depression and bipolar disorder:

-For the first few nights, I really didn’t notice much of an effect from wearing the blue blocking glasses.
+For the first few nights, I really didn’t notice much of an effect from wearing blue-blocking glasses.

-After a week of wearing the glasses every night for two hours before bed, I found that I was sleeping like the proverbial log.
+After a week of wearing the glasses every night for two hours before bed, I was sleeping like the proverbial log.
 Then came a week or so of vivid dreaming.

-A general rule of thumb — you are looking for glasses with orange/amber/red colored lenses that block out 100% of blue light.
-There are many glasses labeled as blue blocking that only block out a little bit of blue light; these are great for daytime use when you are using a computer all day and experiencing eye strain.
+A general rule of thumb — you want to look for glasses with orange/amber/red colored lenses that block out 100% of blue light.
+Many glasses are labeled as blue-blocking but only block out a little bit of blue light; these are great for daytime use when you are using a computer all day and experiencing eye strain.

 To be effective at night, you need to block almost all of the blue light (around 480 nm).

 I didn’t want to invest a lot of money in glasses in case I didn’t see a real benefit.
 My first choices included safety glasses with orange lenses that were inexpensive and blocked 100% of the blue light.